 Article 2 is titled “Hurricane Irma caused by HAARP”.
 It is written by a blogger named Dave1000.
 He has no credentials and has scarcely written about climate and weather before.
 His other work includes an article that argues Obama is the Anti-christ, that the London 2012 Olympics will feature a mega false-flag terrorist attack, and that vaccines cause autism.
 His article is posted on a website that is plastered in bogus claims, many advertisements for “alternative” medicines, and “proof” that the cure for cancer is kept secret.

 Article 1 is substantially more credible than Article 2.
-In article 1 we know that the person is properly educated, has experience in their field, has written credible pieces in the past that other experts have supported, and is posted on a website that is known for credible and reasonable content.
+In article 1 we know that the person is properly educated, has experience in their field, and has written credible pieces in the past that other experts have supported.
+It is also posted on a website that is known for credible and reasonable content.
 Article 2 is the exact opposite and is not a credible source of information.

 There is some confusion about which major news outlets are credible.
-Some people even identify institutions such as CNN or the Washington Post as fake news.
+Some people even identify institutions such as CNN or the Washington Post as fake.
 None of the major news outlets are fake news.
-Even Fox News, which is more of an entertainment channel than a journalistic one, is not “fake”.
-Some agencies have agendas, and some agencies have more of a bias than others, but a bias or a general attitude is not the same as creating fake content or maliciously distorting the truth to mislead the public.
+Even Fox News, which is more of a propaganda wing for the Republican Party than a news station, is not “fake”.
+Some agencies have agendas and some companies have more of a bias than others, but a bias or a general attitude is not the same as creating fake content or maliciously distorting the truth to mislead the public.

 Articles or news reports that interpret world events, give their opinions, or try to create a narrative, often show signs of some bias.
 Articles or reports that simply articulate more straightforward facts and raw information tend to be less biased.
 This infographic below while not perfect gives a useful outline on which news sources are more biased than others.

 Fake news can come from many different places.
 Some fake news is created by governments to lie to their own people, this is especially true in totalitarian systems such as in North Korea.
 Some fakes news is made because the creators are either delusional, or are greatly misinformed about topics, this is the case in many conspiracy websites such as Infowars.
-Other fake news is created to act as clickbait in order to gain ad revenue from visitors viewing a website or article.
+Other fake news is created to act as clickbait in order to gain ad revenue from visitors viewing a website or an article.
 Some governments even produce fake news to influence other countries and to shape narratives and ideologies.
 Russia and Russian sources operate a giant fake news industry that typically targets former Soviet countries but more recently used its apparatus to influence the US presidential elections.
-While many sources come to this conclusion, most recently Facebook came out and “acknowledged publicly that fake accounts linked to Russian sources bought $100,000 in political ads, accounting for over 3,000 ads.”
 Stopping fake news is impossible, but learning how to not be tricked or persuaded by it is easily achievable if we put in the effort.